confluentinc/cp-ansible/UNPRIVILEGED_INSTALL.md

 - application log files under `/usr/local/confluent/log`
 - data directories: `/usr/local/confluent/zookeeper/data/` and `/usr/local/confluent/kafka/data/`

-To automate the create of the files and folders, a script is provided (`create_files.sh`) and it takes its input from `acme_install_files.txt`.
+To automate the create of the files and folders, a script is provided (`unprivileged_create_files.sh`) and it takes its input from `unprivileged_preliminary_files.txt`.
 This file can be modified to match the desired account names.
 Setting the proper corresponding values in the `ansible` inventory file is also necessary.

 ### Target System and User Settings